frcdesign/FRCDesign.org/docs/learning-course/stage1/1B/exercise3.md

         <source src="/img/learning-course/stage1b/exercises/e3/e3a4.webm" type="video/webm">
         Your browser does not support the video tag.
       </video>
       <figcaption>4.
-Assemble the shaft spacers and gears using parts from the MKCad App.
+Assemble the shaft spacers and gears using parts from FRCDesignLib.
 Notice that this time we used a pocketed gear for the 60T gear.
 Pocketed gears are the same as normal gears except they have some material removed to save weight. </figcaption>
     </figure>
   </div>